Xilinx/VMC_Help/HDL/register_ssr/README.md

 ## LogiCORE

 The Vector Register block is implemented as a synthesizable VHDL module.
-It does not use a Xilinx LogiCORE™™.
+It does not use a Xilinx LogiCORE™.